csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 ```

 ## Threading

 Within a node one can use **shared memory parallelization** in which
 the parallel *threads* can access all the shared memory
 independently.
-This on the other hands makes programming easier but on
+This on one hands makes programming easier but on
 the other hand can lead to poor performance and seemingly random
 errors that are difficult to find if not done correctly.
 The most
 popular shared memory parallelization method in scientific computing